relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 Provided you didn't have any shims messing up your path, running `which ansible` should now show the `<path to your local ansible repo>/bin/ansible`.
 If not, you probably have some crazy shim-y stuff going on.
+Fix that before proceeding.

 If you want to make this permanent, add the following to your `~/.bash_profile` or `~/.bashrc`: